Sajjadhosenshohan/Job-word-client/README.md

 - React Simple Typewriter,

 ## License
-This project is licensed under the [License Name] License.
+This project is licensed under the License.